 - Kids 3 to 5 years of age should sleep 10 to 13 hours per 24 hours (including naps)

 - Children 6 to 12 years of age should sleep 9 to 12 hours per 24 hours

 - Teenagers 13 to 18 years of age should sleep 8 to 10 hours per 24 hours

-One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc,: Does poor sleep lead to worse behavior or do children with behavior challenges have a difficult time sleeping?
+One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc: Does poor sleep lead to worse behavior, or do children with behavior challenges have a difficult time sleeping?
 Both can be true for some children.
-The bottom line, insufficient sleep in children can also lead to increased risk for challenges with weight, hypertension, diabetes and decreased performance at school.
+The bottom line, insufficient sleep in children can also lead to an increased risk for challenges with weight, hypertension, diabetes, and decreased performance at school.

 The American Academy of Pediatrics recommends that all screens be turned off 30 minutes to 1-2 hours before bedtime.
-Further, small screens (like smart phones) are more disruptive to sleep than TV – the light from the devices can impede natural hormones that help us fall asleep.
+Further, small screens (like smartphones) are more disruptive to sleep than TV.
+The light from these devices can impede natural hormones that help us fall asleep.
 And the interruptions from devices can fracture our sleep, too.

-Did you know that kids under the age of 12, or before puberty, get tired naturally around 8pm, according to Dr. Swanson, at approximately 8:00 p.m., there is a natural rise in their melatonin levels, recommending that parents seize that opportunity to transition kids to bed.
+Did you know that kids under the age of 12, or before puberty, get tired naturally around 8 p.m.?
+According to Dr. Swanson, at approximately 8 p.m., there is a natural rise in their melatonin levels, recommending that parents seize that opportunity to transition kids to bed.